kubernetes/kubernetes/examples/hazelcast/README.md

 This document also attempts to describe the core components of Kubernetes, _Pods_, _Services_ and _Replication Controllers_.

 ### Prerequisites
-This example assumes that you have a Kubernetes cluster installed and running, and that you have installed the ```kubectl``` and ```kubecfg``` command line tools somewhere in your path.
+This example assumes that you have a Kubernetes cluster installed and running, and that you have installed the ```kubectl``` command line tool somewhere in your path.
 Please see the [getting started](https://github.com/GoogleCloudPlatform/kubernetes/tree/master/docs/getting-started-guides) for installation instructions for your platform.

 ### A note for the impatient
 This is a somewhat long tutorial.
 If you want to jump straight to the "do it now" commands, please see the [tl; dr](#tl-dr) at the end.